oddbird/oddleventy/content/blog/2017/we-are-not-neutral.md

 [Instagram], [Sondra] came on full-time, and we added [David], [Stacy], and [Kit] to the team.
-We're [writing more], [speaking more], [taking on more clients], [re-designing our website and brand in the open], [building a community on Slack], and contributing to more [open source projects].
+We're [writing more], [speaking more], [taking on more clients], [re-designing our website and brand in the open], building a community on Slack, and contributing to more [open source projects].

 It was hard to lose one of the founders (and a sibling!) from our daily